fluid-project/infusion/README.txt

 Layout Reorderer:
     FLUID-1540 Can't use keyboard reordering to move a nested reorderer to the right column, using IE6 FLUID-858  Portlet Columns load with no padding between them in IE7

 UI Options:
-    FLUID-2121 Focus is not placed on the first focusable item in the user interfact options dialog FLUID-2258 In IE 6, the UI Options Dialog may display with missing elements FLUID-2260 In Opera, Activating the Reset or Close button will remove all elements of the UI Options dialog FLUID-2261 In Opera, UI Options example throws an error on load

-Pager:
-    FLUID-835 Pager links are not in the tab order, using Opera 9.5
+	FLUID-2412 Reset doesn't work after saving the initial cookie FLUID-2397 Line spacing setting does not work in Opera FLUID-2523 Re-opening the dialog after closing it with the 'esc' key, doesn't display the preview window: using IE FLUID-2510 Using the reset button breaks the preview: using Opera FLUID-2508 Turning on the table of contents causes an error: using Opera FLUID-2506 Keyboard navigation inside the dialog breaks in simple layout mode: using FF FLUID-2500 switching from high contrast to any other theme will remove some text from the page: using IE

 FSS:
     FLUID-2504: Flexible columns dont maintain proper alignment under certain conditions
     FLUID-2434: In IE, major font size changes break text positioning within form controls